Created on

 Description

-This article is a step-by-step guide on how to configure and setup a SAML SSO login for Wi-Fi SSID using Azure AD as the IdP.
+This article describes a step-by-step guide on how to configure and set up a SAML SSO login for Wi-Fi SSID using Azure AD as the IdP.

 Scope